Rule 5101:2-9-36 | Additional requirements for children's crisis care facilities.

 (b) Severe coughing, causing the child to become red or blue in the face or to make a whooping sound;

-(c) Difficult or rapid breathing or wheezing;
+(c) Difficult or rapid breathing;

 (d) Yellowish skin or eyes;